eProsima/Fast-DDS-docs/docs/fastdds/library_overview/includes/exec_model.rst

       - General
       - One per DomainParticipant
       - Processes periodic and triggered time events
+    * - Discovery Server Event
+      - General
+      - One per DomainParticipant
+      - Synchronizes access to the Discovery Server Database
     * - Asynchronous Writer
       - General
       - One per enabled asynchronous flow controller

+        Minimum 1.
       - Manages asynchronous writes.

         Even for synchronous writers, some forms of communication must be initiated in the background.